theo-lev/WikiExtractor-Python/README.md

 Wikipedia's pages were write in two language, HTML and Wikitext.
 Unlike the extractor "Wikipedia Matrix", this extractor read and analyze Wikipedia pages only in HTML format.

+# Objectives
+## Improvement of extractors
+Get better extractions (comparisons), more precise tests.

+## Tools to evaluate our extractors
+Develop new tools which allow us to evaluate the quality and the performance of extractors.
+Develop a tool which allow us to evaluate the best extractor between Java and Python.

+## Getting started
+Make the project easy to use by anyone thanks to a complete and functional dataset and a clear documentation to launch it.